arbin0/petlyix/README.md

 # 🐾 Petlyix

-**Petlyix**

-**Petlyix** # 🐾 Petlyix is a full-stack web application designed to help pet owners manage their pets comprehensively — including tracking food intake, Vet Appointment scheduling, vet visits, logs, notes, and more.
+🐾 Petlyix is a full-stack web application designed to help pet owners manage their pets comprehensively — including tracking food intake, Vet Appointment scheduling, vet visits, logs, notes, and more.
 The app aims to simplify pet care by centralizing important health and nutrition information in one place.

 ## Screenshots